 The Master of Engineering Science (Civil) is a 72 unit program offered by the College of Science and Engineering.

-The Master of Engineering Science (Civil) articulates with the 36 unit Graduate Diploma in Engineering Science (specialisation in Civil Engineering - C1-C3).
+The course articulates with the 36 unit Graduate Diploma in Engineering Science (major in Civil Engineering) and the sequentially developed topics allows progression through the awards.

 In addition to being taken as a stand-alone degree, it can also be used as a pathway by graduates without an engineering degree to the University's accredited Master of Engineering (Civil) degree.
-Such a transfer can be done after completing at least one year of study with an average grade of credit or higher.
+Such a transfer can be done after completing at least one year of study.

 Applicants must normally hold: